MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ~~~
 {: .language-bash}

 Here, the `-e` indicates that we are installing this project in 'editable' mode (i.e. setuptools "develop mode"), while `.` indicates to install from the local directory (you could also specify a path here).
-Now, if you navigate to your site packages folder, you should see a link to `molecool` (`molecool.egg-link`).
+Now, if you examine the contents of your site packages folder, you should see a link to `molecool` (`molecool.egg-link`).
 The folder has also been added to your path (check `sys.path` again.)

 Now, we can use our package from any directory, similar to how we can use other installed packages like `numpy`.
 Open Python, and type